 Balancing checkpoints to disk and in-memory checkpoints against one other, when necessary

 Protecting disk devices from overload to help ensure low latency under high loads

-As part of this work, NDB 8.0.19 introduces two new data node configuration parameters.
+As part of this work, two data node configuration parameters have been added.

 MaxDiskDataLatencyplaces a ceiling on the degree of latency permitted for disk access and causes transactions taking longer than this length of time to be aborted.

 DiskDataUsingSameDiskmakes it possible to take advantage of housing Disk Data tablespaces on separate disks by increasing the rate at which checkpoints of such tablespaces can be performed.

 TransactionMemoryparameter simplifies allocation of data node memory for transactions as part of the work done to pool transactional and Local Data Manager (LDM) memory.
 This parameter is intended to replace several older transactional memory parameters which have been deprecated.